 Council tax is the current form of local taxation for domestic properties.
 All domestic properties are placed into one of nine valuation bands according to their open market value at 1st April 2003.
 The average amount of council tax for a property in Band D in 2020/21 was £1,935.44.
-This was calculated by dividing the amount of council tax required by Neath Port Talbot Council, each community council, and the South Wales Police Authority by the council tax base of 48,098 (which is the number of properties we collect council tax from, adjusted by discounts etc., and converted to the equivalent number of band d properties).
+This was calculated by dividing the amount of council tax required by Neath Port Talbot Council, each community council, and the South Wales Police Authority by the council tax from, adjusted by discounts etc., and converted to the equivalent number of band d properties).
 The amounts for properties in other bands are calculated by multiplying the band d figure by the relevant multiplier in the table below: